Armenia, Azerbaijan agree on cease-fire in Nagorno-Karabakh

-MOSCOW (AP) — Armenia and Azerbaijan said they have agreed to a cease-fire in Nagorno-Karabakh starting at noon Saturday.
+MOSCOW (AP) — With Russia’s mediation, Armenia and Azerbaijan agreed to a cease-fire in Nagorno-Karabakh starting at noon Saturday following two weeks of heavy fighting that marked the worst outbreak of hostilities in the separatist region in a quarter-century.

 The countries’ foreign ministers said in a statement that the truce is intended to exchange prisoners and recover the dead, adding that specific details will be agreed on later.